OzelotVanilla/PythonCourseRepos/README.md

    3. ML Model Prediction

-3. Test out the performance of the `"maked up"` data of 2020 in predicting the heart disease
+3. Test out the performance of the `"made up"` data of 2020 in predicting the heart disease

 4. Train a new model for the '2020 dataset` as a comparison